Wednesday, July 30, 2008

 Yanagisawa, who was named after Hiraga Gennai, an inventor during the Edo period (1603-1867), by his father, became hooked on making helicopters after turning 50.

 Yanagisawa has sold five GEN H-4s in Japan and two in the U.S. for recreational use.
 The helicopters sell for about $57,140.
+"I hope someday this can be used just like a scooter," he said.

 Biggest hand-written Quran -Amazing World Record